 Ultra High Frequency (UHF)

 Ultra High Frequency is modern wireless communication systems’ most critical frequency band.
 It begins from 300 MHz to 3 GHz and is highly complicated to design and implement the system.
 UHF has many sub-frequency bands; some are restricted and assigned only to particular applications.

 It is used in GPS navigation systems, satellites, pagers, Wi-Fi, Bluetooth, television broadcasting, and most importantly, GSM, CDMA, and LTE mobile transmission.

 Super High Frequency is in the range of 3 GHz to 30 GHz.
 It can only operate in a line of sight path since any obstruction between the transmitter and receiving station will break the communication.

 It is commonly used in point-to-point communication, satellite systems, digital TV broadcasting in the Ku band (DTH service – direct to home), Wi-Fi (5GHz channel), microwave ovens, and mobile networks.
 Waveguides are suitable between the transmitter and antenna due to the higher losses of standard RF cables.
 System design is extremely hard in the SHF band due to its smaller wavelength and complexity.

 Extremely High Frequency (EHF)

-RF is a broad spectrum and many of its characteristic has not been experimented yet.
-It has lot of possibilities in medical applications like MRI technology (even up to 12 Tesla for medical research), seismography and oceanic studies.
-RF transceivers are significant components in interplanetary missions such as Mars exploration mission.
-Our future digital communication systems may rely on high frequency bands of RF spectrum since it can support higher bandwidth.
+RF is a broad spectrum, and many of its characteristics have not been experimented with yet.
+It has a lot of possibilities in medical applications like MRI technology (even up to 12 Tesla for medical research), seismography, and oceanic studies.
+RF transceivers are significant components in interplanetary missions such as the Mars exploration.
+Our future digital communication systems may rely on high-frequency bands of the RF spectrum since they can support higher bandwidth.